stevethedev/regent/README.md

 #### Clone the Git Repository

-You can install Regent by cloning the Git repository to the directory of your choice.
+If you are an advanced user, you can install Regent by cloning the Git repository to the directory of your choice.
 Once installed, you should open the directory and run NPM Install.
+Note that this is akin to forking the project.
+You should not use this method unless you intend to contribute back to Regent, or else if you intend to intend to closely couple your project with Regent.

 ```bash
 $ git clone https://github.com/stevethedev/regent.git